Recommendations & Conclusions

 In order to implement much-needed robust animal welfare safeguards, the Department must ensure that every provision from the Animal Welfare (Kept Animals) Bill is brought into force during the current Parliament.
 (Paragraph 8) Pet Breeding

-Government response.
 The government acknowledges the recommendation but states the Animal Welfare (Kept Animals) Bill fell due to the dissolution of Parliament.
-They confirm commitment to animal welfare by listing other passed acts and supporting new Private Members’ Bills addressing some measures …
+They confirm commitment to animal welfare by listing other passed acts and supporting new Private Members’ Bills addressing some measures from the original Kept Animals …

 3